EndlingAlien/EndlingAlien/README.md

 ## > signature_moves

-- Creating environments that feel *tangible*—whether creepy, cozy, or cosmic
+- Creating environments that feel *tangible*, whether creepy, cozy, or cosmic
 - Hiding aliens in my stories like Easter eggs

 ---